 Many people want a VPN that will perform well on mobile devices.

 VyprVPN offers both an Android app as well as an iOS app.

 Here is a quick look at the Android app (left) when connected to a VPN server in the Netherlands.
 On the right are the leak testing results (no leaks).

 Another great feature of the Android client is the ability to selectively route apps on your device through the VPN on a per-app basis.
 This is often called a “split tunneling” feature.

-VyprVPN also offers a great iOS app that I have used in the past, although did not thoroughly test for this review.
+VyprVPN also offers a good iOS app that I have used in the past, although did not thoroughly test for this review.
 Overall, VyprVPN is a good choice if you want a reliable VPN for using on mobile devices.

 VyprVPN privacy and security test results